 Documents: Each document shared using IHE-defined constructs comes with a collection of metadata which describes the document.
 The metadata describing the document includes things like: document identifier, patient identifier and demographics, document author, class of document, confidentiality of document, creation time, and events causing creation of document, document format and several more.
-For a complete list of document metadata refer to ITI TF-3: Section 4.1.

 Folders: Metadata shared using IHE-defined constructs can also describe folders and document’s membership in folders.
 A folder may be used to collect documents for many purposes, like ease of access or describing a functional purpose.